CFY98/Volume-Rocker/README.md

 # 📢 Volume-Rocker

 Volume-Rocker is a simple visual volume rocker widget written in Python.
-It displays a graphical volume slider UI — useful for visual feedback — but does not actually change the system volume.
+It displays a graphical volume slider UI.
+However, it does not actually change the system volume.

 ## 🚀 Features